-Wise investors or entrepreneurs will always spend their time evaluating the cost of living before going to final decisions in the incorporating process.
+Wise investors or entrepreneurs will always spend their time evaluating the cost of living before going to the final decisions in the incorporation process.
 ECA International’s rank in 2019 shows that Hong Kong is ranked as the most expensive city in Asia and fourth in the world.
 Thus, expatriates have recently preferred Singapore as their destination over Hong Kong.

 To sum up, Hong Kong and Singapore all proved themselves potential destinations for setting up new businesses.
-However, through many outstanding points, it can be seen that Singapore has captured more the attention from companies and entrepreneurs all over the world.
-It has become Hong Kong’s most immediate competitor in many economic angles and will soon turn into the more preferred international business destination in Asia Pacific.
+However, through many outstanding points, it can be seen that Singapore has captured more attention from companies and entrepreneurs all over the world.
+It has become Hong Kong’s most immediate competitor from many economic angles and will soon turn into the more preferred international business destination in the Asia Pacific.